reviewpad/reviewpad/README.md

                 "-t=<GIT_HUB_TOKEN>",
                 // Absolute path to reviewpad.yml file to run.
                 "-f=<PATH_TO_REVIEWPAD_FILE>",
-                // Absolute path to JSON file with GitHub event.
-                // This GitHub event defines the action that will run on the pull request / issue.
-                "-e=<PATH_TO_EVENT_JSON>"
                 // GitHub URL of the pull request / issue.
                 // The reviewpad.yml file provided with the -f flag will run against this pull request / issue.
                 // This URL should be same the URL of the pull request / issues in the GitHub event provided with the -e flag.
                 // For instance, if you are using a GitHub event of a comment on the pull request X, the -u flag should be the URL of the pull request X.
                 "-u=<GITHUB_URL>",
+                // Absolute path to JSON file with GitHub event.
+                // This GitHub event body defines the action that will run on the pull request / issue.
+                // To get the GitHub event body, follow the instructions on https://github.com/reviewpad/reviewpad#how-to-get-the-github-event-body
+                "-e=<PATH_TO_GITHUB_EVENT_BODY>"
                 // The GitHub event type
-                // Determines how the events JSON file will be processed "-y=<GITHUB_EVENT_TYPE>"
+                // Determines how the events JSON file will be processed
+                // To get the GitHub event body, follow the instructions on https://github.com/reviewpad/reviewpad#how-to-get-the-github-event-type
+                "-y=<GITHUB_EVENT_TYPE>"
             ],
             "env": {